 - Wrapping hair or twisting in a bun overnight

-It’s much easier to curl your hair, as there are many more options to consider to get the perfect curl pattern:
+It’s much easier to curl your hair, as there are many more options:

 - Braid or twisting your hair can give natural waves

 - Rollers or flexi-rods assist in quick, overnight styling

 - Fabrics like t-shirts or socks can be altered to create tight curls and waves.

 If you want to use heat, there’s nothing wrong with using it in moderation, so try to invest in products that have been better overall for the environment and your hair.
 There are eco-friendly hot tools that do not consume as much energy, with more efficiency, and safer contact with your hair, and when it is time to let go, it is easily recyclable.